-Acorn Squirrel Rescue is a small, home-based and self-funded, fully licenced grey squirrel sanctuary, located in the North Somerset village of Winscombe, between Weston-super-mare, Cheddar and Bristol.
+Acorn Squirrel Rescue is a fully licenced grey squirrel sanctuary, located in the North Somerset village of Winscombe, between Weston-super-mare, Cheddar and Bristol.

-*We provide home based animal rehabilitation, so are not open to the public, having no visitors enables us to provide a very quiet environment for the animals in our care.
+*We are not open to the public, having no visitors enables us to provide a very quiet environment for the animals in our care.
 However, our telephones are open 24 hours a day, and we are always happy to come and collect an animal*

-We take in squirrels from across the South West, covering Somerset, Dorset, Devon, Bristol and South Gloucestershire.
+We take in squirrels from across the region, covering Somerset, Bristol, South Gloucestershire and South Wales.

-We are particularly well equipped to meet the needs of the young and those who are orphaned, but also offer respite and assistance to those who are older.
+We are particularly well equipped to meet the needs of the young, but also offer respite and assistance to those who are older.

 Giving our wildlife a helping hand

 A group of squirrels is called a scurry.

 There are technically wild populations from 3 species of the squirrel family living in the UK.
 The ‘native’ Red Squirrel (Sciurus Vulgaris), The Eastern Grey Squirrel (Sciurus Carolinensis), and the more recent arrival,the Siberian Chipmunk (Eutamias Sibiricus) which is thought to have arrived through the channel tunnel and now has a wild population of approximately 1,000 in the east of the country.